Singularities of Ricci flow and diffeomorphisms: Introduction

-We construct the diffeomorphism solving \eqr{e:nonlinearPDE} using an iteration scheme for the linearized operator $\cP$ on vector fields $Y$.
-We show first sharp polynomial bounds on $\cP$ and then use them to show sharp polynomial bounds for the displacement function of $\Phi$
+We construct the diffeomorphism $\Phi$ that solves \eqr{e:nonlinear} using an iteration scheme for the linearized operator $\cP$ on vector fields $Y$.
+Using optimal polynomial bounds on $\cP$, we show sharp polynomial bounds for the displacement function of $\Phi$

-The bounds are relative meaning that better initial bounds give better bounds further out.
-These optimal bounds hold on all singularities and give a key new tool for dealing with the gauge group of all non-compact singularities.

-The linearization of \eqr{e:nonlinearPDE} is to find a vector field whose Lie derivative of the metric has $\dv_f$ equal to $-\dv_f\,h$.
-The Lie derivative in a direction $Y$ can also be written as $-2\, \dv_{f}^* \, Y$, where $\dv_{f}^*$ is the operator adjoint of $\dv_f$ with respect to the weighted measure.
-Therefore, the linearization of \eqr{e:nonlinearPDE} is $\cP\,Y=\frac{1}{2}\,\dv_f\,h$, where

-Solutions of $\cP\,Y=\frac{1}{2}\,\dv_f\,h$ are unique once we require that $Y$ is orthogonal to the kernel of $\cP$.
-The kernel is the Killing fields.
-We will solve $ \cP \, Y = \frac{1}{2} \, \dv_f \, h$ on any shrinker (Theorem \ref{c:elliptic}) and show via $L^2$ methods that $\|Y\|_{W^{1,2}}\leq \|\dv_f\,h\|_{L^2}$.
-Given the non-compactness, the $L^2$ estimates are not sufficient to implement the iteration scheme and we need stronger polynomial estimates.
-The problems are magnified by that initial closeness is only on a given compact set.
-As one builds out to get closeness on larger sets, one needs at each step to adjust the entire diffeomorphism so that the normalization is zero on larger and larger sets.
-Understanding $\cP$ and proving growth estimates is a major point.
+For applications, it is crucial that we only assume closeness on a compact set and, in particular, a priori the two shrinkers do not need to be diffeomorphic.
+This means that we cannot fix the gauge at the outset.
+Instead we need to apply our gauge fixing procedure iteratively to fix the gauge on larger and larger scales as we move outward and show closeness on larger and larger scales.
+To pull this off requires very strong estimates for the displacement.
+Our optimal estimates show that the displacement of the gauge fixing diffeomorphism grows at a sharp polynomial rate.
+These results are very general and apply to all shrinkers.